 BRIDGES OUT OF POVERTY WORKSHOPS

-33% of our hard working Greater Stark County neighbors are living paycheck to paycheck with no clear path to a more stable future.
+18,207 households (12%) in Stark County live below the poverty line, living paycheck to paycheck with no clear path to a more stable future.

 BRIDGES OUT OF POVERTY is a framework for understanding poverty.
 It is about appreciating economic diversity.
 If we can just shift our thinking about economics, then we have the power to shape our reality.
 Having or not having doesn’t change your thinking.